Adino-S/triangle-tracker/README.md

 ## Created by **ADINO OLAGO**

+## BDD
+The moving triangle is a simple game used to help children think through types of triangles.
+Targeting children, it uses the vertices of a triangle to determine it type; rather than area and other complicated aspects.
+We decided to make the page simple and fun, and opted for an image that was fun and engaging.

 ## Set Up Instruction
 This games educates the playful user about three main types of triangles, and whether or not, what they have is just not a triangle!
 The user keys in the digits they have into the html form, and the results are printed.